iajaykarthick/recommendation-system/readme.md

 This score give an estimate of how much the user $i$ would have rated the movie $j$ based on his/her ratings on movies $j^{\prime}$ which are similar to movie $j$.

-The weighted relationship across each user's based on their similarity is depicted in a graph as follows:
+The weighted relationship across each movie based on their similarity is depicted in a graph as follows:

 ![item-item-relationship-img](images/movies_relationship.png)